Cabaret

-Cabaret is a form of theatrical entertainment featuring music song, dance, recitation, or drama.
+Cabaret is a form of theatrical entertainment featuring music, song, dance, recitation, or drama.
 The performance venue might be a pub, casino, hotel, restaurant, or nightclub with a stage for performances.
 The audience, often dining or drinking, does not typically dance but usually sits at tables.
 Performances are usually introduced by a master of ceremonies (M.C.).
 The entertainment, as performed by an ensemble of actors and according to its European origins, is often (but not always) oriented towards adult audiences and of a clearly underground nature.
 In the United States, striptease, burlesque, drag shows, or a solo vocalist with a pianist, as well as the venues which offer this entertainment, are often advertised as cabarets.

 Etymology

 The term originally came from Picard language or Walloon language words camberete or cambret for a small room (12th century).
-The first printed use of the word kaberet is found in a document from 1275 in Tournai.
+The first written use of the word kaberet is found in a document from 1275 in Tournai.
 The term was used from the 13th century in Middle Dutch to mean an inexpensive inn or restaurant (caberet, cabret).

 The word cambret is itself probably derived from an earlier form of chambrette or "little room", or from the Norman French chamber meaning "tavern", itself derived from the Late Latin word camera meaning an arched roof.